 Departing from Labuan Bajo, southern itineraries normally start by sailing through the famous central region of Komodo National Park, exploring exhilarating dive sites including those found at Sebayur, Tatawa, and the manta cleaning station of Karang Makassar.
 As the trip heads further south, you’ll make a stop at Padar Island to dive Secret Garden, Three Sisters, and Pillarsteen, as well as stroll along the pink beach and hike to the picturesque viewpoint.

 Moving deeper into Komodo’s southern waters, you’ll notice a shift from current-swept drifts to murkier macro-packed soft coral reefs.
-Located on the southern coast of Rinca, Horseshoe Bay is a particular hotspot for critters, boasting several high-profile sites including Torpedo Alley, Yellow Wall of Texas, and Canibal Rock.
+Located on the southern coast of Rinca, Horseshoe Bay is a particular hotspot for critters, boasting several high-profile sites including Torpedo Alley, Yellow Wall of Texas, and Cannibal Rock.
 That said, one of the south’s most iconic dive sites is known for a slightly larger species.
 Manta Alley, on Komodo Island’s southern coast, is the best place in the entire park to encounter these marvellous creatures.
-At this point, your trip will begin heading back to Labuan Bajo, but not before a chance for a Komodo dragon trek, either on Rinca or Komodo.
+At this point, your trip will begin heading back to Labuan Bajo, but not before a chance to trek in search of Komodo dragons, either on Rinca or Komodo.

-The vast Banda Sea and its aptly named Forgotten Islands are among the wildest and least visited parts of the Indonesian Archipelago.
-Fought over in the past for their spices, these once revered islands are now known for a different kind of treasure - unparalleled frontier scuba diving.
-Sandwiched between Flores to the southwest and West Papua to the northeast, this region offers once-in-a-lifetime opportunities for adventurous divers as liveaboards move back and forth between Komodo and Raja Ampat as the seasons change.
+The aptly named Forgotten Islands, and the many isolated islets in between, are among the wildest and most remote parts of the Indonesian Archipelago – meaning liveaboard voyages in the Banda Sea are all but essential if you'd like to see more than one destination.
+Fought over in the past for their spices, these once revered islands are now known for a different kind of treasure – unparalleled frontier scuba diving.
+Sandwiched between Flores to the southwest and West Papua to the northeast, the Banda Sea offers once-in-a-lifetime opportunities for adventurous liveaboard divers as boats move back and forth between Komodo and Raja Ampat with the seasons.

 During September and October most liveaboards head east from Komodo towards Raja Ampat, sailing through the islands of Nusa Tenggara Timor and across the Banda Sea.
 Trips typically start in Maumere and end in either Ambon or Sorong – giving divers the chance to explore a huge area – and can last anywhere between ten-days to three weeks.